SanthoshRaju91/ci-server/README.md

 - payload - The github payload, this is useful as this provides information on the committer, branch, the commit ID.

 You can use this object for referential / logging purpose.

+## Creating webhook for your project

+Follow the below steps to create a webook for project repo.

+1. Click on the settings tab of your project repo.

+2. On side navigation panel click on webhook.

+3. For webhook URL path, provide your CI server running instance eg. http://10.23.45.67:7777/webhook.
+The IP address changes, based on where you are running the ci server project.

+4. Provide the secret key.
+Please note this would be you secret key that you would provide as a config for creating the ci server instance.

+5. Select the events which you want the webhook to emit (For the sake of this project, we are only interested in push events)

+6. Save the webhook.

+NOTE: If you don't have a server and you are curious to see what this project can do. start the project on you local machine.
+By this we are running the project on localhost:7777/webhook.
+Now you need to expose it to the internet.

+There are many ways, but we will use something simpler, using ngrok. run the ngrok command as `ngrok http 7777`

+This opens up you server and be accessed publicly, now copy the random address it generates and pate it in the webhook URL path with the namespace.

+That's it you now have a CI serve, which is more controllable because you are giving it instructions to perform for every CI build.

+If you like this, please spread the word out.
+If you find an issue, raise a bug which I will be more happy to resolve.
+Because that is the only way you would help me learn.